ethereum/execution-apis/src/engine/authentication.md

 - For `HTTP` dialogue, each `jsonrpc` request is individually authenticated by supplying `JWT` token in the HTTP header.
 - For a WebSocket dialogue, only the initial handshake is authenticated, after which the message dialogue proceeds without further use of JWT.
-  - Clarification: The websocket handshake starts with the client performing a websocket upgrade request.
+  - Clarification: The websocket handshake starts with the CL performing a websocket upgrade request.
 This is a regular http GET request, and the actual parameters for the WS-handshake are carried in the http headers.
 - For `inproc`, a.k.a raw ipc communication, no authentication is required, under the assumption that a process able to access `ipc` channels for the process, which usually means local file access, is already sufficiently permissioned that further authentication requirements do not add security.

 ## JWT specifications

-- Client software MUST expose the authenticated Engine API at a port independent from existing JSON-RPC API.
+- The EL **MUST** expose the authenticated Engine API at a port independent from existing JSON-RPC API.
   - The default port for the authenticated Engine API is `8551`.
 The Engine API is exposed under the `engine` namespace.
 - The EL **MUST** support at least the following `alg` `HMAC + SHA256` (`HS256`)
 - The EL **MUST** reject the `alg` `none`.